x00/wordpress-implict-hooks/README.md

 ## Contribution and Issues ##

 Pull requests are welcome.
-I am trying to keep this a very light weight framework, so that is the philosophy to bare in mind.
+I am trying to keep this a very light weight framework, so that is the philosophy to bear in mind.

 Any help with documentation or annotation of templates is also very much appreciated.